SiteDistrict WordPress Firewall

 Access Denied

-If the user has disabled JavaScript, or the request is blocked for some reason, despite passing the challenge, a bot or visitor to the site will be presented with an Access Denied page that looks something like this:
+If the user has disabled JavaScript, or the request is blocked for some reason, despite passing the challenges, a bot or visitor to the site will be presented with an Access Denied page that looks something like this:

 We sometimes refer to this screen as the "Yellow Screen of Death".
-The goal is that legitimate users will never see it, but there remain very occational instances where someone will encounter this page.
+The goal is that legitimate users will never see it, but there remain very occasional instances where someone will encounter this page.
 Bots and third-party services that attempt to access sites on SiteDistrict and are blocked may also encounter this screen.

 Testimonials